Skip to main content

 • “I think replayability may be a tad less than that of its ilk, being a single handcrafted map where the start feels like it's going through the same motions every run, but the game definitely hits the right spots within its stride, which should last dozens of hours for that one perfect run.”

 • “I can say this game was great fun as someone who plays a lot of other factory games; however, be warned that there is not a lot of replayability.
-The end game can be a bit of a drag as you just watch bars fill up once you've set up everything, and the performance is poor once you have 10 or so islands with major factories.
-My game crashed about three times, and the save and quit action would freeze the game for over 15 minutes at a time, though I never lost progress.”
+The endgame can be a little of a drag as you just watch bars fill up once you set up everything, and the performance is not great once you have 10 or so islands with major factories.
+The game crashed about 3 times, and the save and quit action would freeze the game for over 15 minutes at a time, but I never lost progress.”

-• “I think replayability may be a slightly lower than similar games, as it has a single handcrafted map where the start feels repetitive every run, but the game still hits the right spots within its stride, offering dozens of hours for that one perfect run.”
+• “I think replayability may be a tad less than that of its ilk, being a single handcrafted map where the start feels like it's going through the same motions every run.
+However, the game definitely hits the right spots within its stride, which should last dozens of hours for that one perfect run.”

 • humor